cph-cachet/carp.core-kotlin/README.md

 ## Infrastructure helpers

 Even though this library does not contain dependencies on concrete infrastructure, it does provide building blocks which greatly facilitate hosting the application services defined in this library as a distributed service and consuming them.
-You are not required to use these, but they remove some of the boilerplate code you would otherwise have to write.
+You are not required to use these, but they remove boilerplate code you would otherwise have to write.

 ### Serialization